 The Grand National’s Winning Horses

-Whether you’re an expert or a complete novice, when it comes to horse racing, the Grand National is an event we can all get behind.
+Whether you’re an expert or a complete novice, when it comes to horse racing betting, the Grand National is an event we can all get behind.

 Taking place just once a year around the unique and challenging Aintree racecourse, it would be easy to think the Grand National is a lottery and backing the winner is a game of chance.
 However thanks to some detailed research by the Coral team we can reveal a few trends that may just help you improve your odds of finding the National winner.

 It goes without saying that a big part of the Grand National’s appeal is the fact that any horse can win.
 Indeed, over the course of history we have seen Grand National runners priced as big as 100/1 winning the great race.
 Therefore, you may just want to consider the following stats before placing a bet.

 Since the Grand National’s inception in 1839, horses with odds of 25/1 have won the most races.
 This includes a horse called Wanderer, ridden by John Hanlon, way back in 1855, and more recently, 2015’s famous winner, Many Clouds, ridden by two-time winner, Leighton Aspell.